lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 We use the ImageNette dataset provided here: https://github.com/fastai/imagenette

-For our benchmarks we use the 160px version.
-Training for 800 epochs on a V100 GPU takes around 4 hours.
+For our benchmarks we use the 160px version and resize the input images to 128 pixels.
+Training a single model for 800 epochs on a V100 GPU takes around 5 hours.

 The current benchmark contains the following models: